brkarcher/brkarcher.github.io/shadow.md

 "Give me a good reason I shouldn't call the faithful to arms."

-The Duke's eyes widened, then narrowed.
+The duke's eyes widened, then narrowed.
 "You wouldn't *dare*," he hissed.
 "It would be a slaughter."

 Nasira sensed the clouds of fury gathering.
 Pellwyn and Phinereaux stared daggers at each other, and Tormen looked aghast.